Jackal-l501/Finance-meets-code/README.md

 ✨ Finance professional with deep roots in banking and analytics
 💡 Transitioning into tech to build AI-powered fintech tools
-📚 Currently learning HTML, CSS, JavaScript, Python & Generative AI
+📚 Currently perfecting HTML, CSS, JavaScript, Python & Generative AI
 🚀 Dreaming of a future where I build powerful solutions that matter

 ---